matrix-org/matrix-spec-proposals/proposals/1695-message-edits.md

 Problems
 --------

-One of the glaring problems with this approach is it doesn't modify the original event.
-In this proposal, I'd recommend that users redact events rather than try to edit sensitive information out of them.

 Clients will also render the original event without the edit if the client isn't aware of the edited event since event aggregations aren't a thing yet.
 This is considered an